StanfordAHA/CGRAFlowDoc/halide/compilation.md

 # Compilation
-With a completed Halide algorithm and schedule, it must now be passed through the compiler to generate CoreIR.
+With a completed Halide algorithm and schedule, it must now be passed through the compiler to generate Clockwork.
 This modified backend includes all passes from the original compiler, and it adds a couple passes specifically for hardware generation.
 The full set of passes can be found in `src/Lower.cpp`.

-The hardware passes added are Linebuffer Extraction to find where and what size the linebuffers should be inserted into HalideIR, and Stream Optimization to change execution from sequential to simultaneous execution of stages.
+There are several small lowering passes that are unique to hardware for generating Clockwork.
+These passes extract the hardware accelerators, retain n-d memory indexing, merge unrolled memories, inline memory constants, and retain BFloat math.
 These are described in more detail in [Hardware Lowering](hardware-lowering.md).

 ## HalideIR: Loop Nests